TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/README.md

 **_h.
 Live Demo:_**

-The demo video can be found here
+The demo video can be found on Youtube at [here](https://youtu.be/7WRQlVK01ZI)

 If you would like live demo, download rpi_code into your environment and run the simulation code.
 Visit demonicmushy.dyndns.org:3000 for the live demo (Hopefully we haven't torn down our project by the time you are reading this D: )